-In many ways, The Fast and The Furiouses harken back to the kind of films we don’t see a lot of anymore, the type of movie that used to be play at the drive-in as part of a double feature.
-Simple films that don’t rely on heavy plot or exposition, but could be enjoyed simply for the good looking cars and good looking people.
-So this is where I say that I enjoyed The Fast and The Furious much more than I expected, but then again I didn’t expect to enjoy them at all.
+In many ways, The Fast and The Furious harken back to the kind of films we don’t see a lot of anymore, the type of movie that used to be played at the drive-in as part of a double feature.
+Simple films that don’t rely on heavy plot or exposition but could be enjoyed simply for the good-looking cars and good-looking people.
+So this is where I say that I enjoyed The Fast and The Furious much more than I expected, but then again, I didn’t expect to enjoy them at all.

-In part one we meet Brian (Paul Walker), a kid form Arizona hoping to get in on the lucrative, underground street racing scene in LA.
+In part one, we meet Brian (Paul Walker), a kid from Arizona hoping to get in on the lucrative, underground street racing scene in LA.
 He finds a mentor in Dominic (Vin Diesel) and a love interest in Dominic’s sister Mia (Jordana Brewster).
-Brian has a secret though: he’s really working undercover for the LAPD, out to bust a ring of thieves jacking cargo from 18 wheelers while they’re still on the highway.
-It could be Dominic’s crew, but there’s an equal chance that it’s a rival gang lead by Johnny Tran (Rick Yune).
+Brian has a secret, though: he’s really working undercover for the LAPD, out to bust a ring of thieves jacking cargo from 18-wheelers while they’re still on the highway.
+It could be Dominic’s crew, but there’s an equal chance that it’s a rival gang led by Johnny Tran (Rick Yune).

-The first Furious is easily the weakest of the duo, it always seemed very unfocused as to what exactly it wanted to be.
-Is it about the car racing?
+The first Furious is easily the weakest of the duo; it always seemed very unfocused as to what exactly it wanted to be.
+Is it about car racing?
 The investigation of the crimes?
-Maybe, it’s just a tale about working class youth in Southern California and their fascination with cars?
+Maybe, it’s just a tale about working-class youth in Southern California and their fascination with cars?

-Interesting then that the Diesel-less sequel 2 Fast 2 Furious is a vast, vast improvement over the original.
-We’re stuck with Walker’s Brian, but now he’s surrounded by a new group of characters that make him seem no where near as annoying, with the exception of his predilection to identify everybody as ‘Bro’ that is.
+Interesting, the Diesel-less sequel 2 Fast 2 Furious is a vast, vast improvement over the original.
+We’re stuck with Walker’s Brian, but now he’s surrounded by a new group of characters that make him seem nowhere near as annoying, with the exception of his predilection to identify everybody as ‘Bro’ that is.

 I feel compelled to say that my pre-viewing impressions of The Fast and The Furious films haven’t changed much.
 But I do have a new appreciation for 2 Fast 2 Furious as an enjoyable popcorn movie, best suitable for anyone looking for pure entertainment on an otherwise boring occasion.
 And sometimes, that’s all you need to get by.